litaio/lita.io/source/getting-started/index.html.md

 * It's written in Ruby.
 * It exposes the full power of Redis rather than using it to serialize JSON.
-* It's easy to develop and test plugins for with the provied [RSpec](https://github.com/rspec/rspec) extras.
+* It's easy to develop and test plugins for with the provided [RSpec](https://github.com/rspec/rspec) extras.
 Lita strongly encourages thorough testing of plugins.
 * It uses the Ruby ecosystem's standard tools (RubyGems and Bundler) for plugin installation and loading.